Bonnie-Block/bab-cnf-gotests/README.md

 ## cnf-gotests

-The [cnf-gotests](https://gitlab.cee.redhat.com/cnf/cnf-gotests) is desgined to test an OCP cluster with pre-installed CNF components such as:
+The [cnf-gotests](https://gitlab.cee.redhat.com/cnf/cnf-gotests) is designed to test an OCP cluster with pre-installed CNF components such as:

 * Machine config pool to define/collect configurations for labeled nodes
 * PTP operator
 * SR-IOV operator
-* Perforamnce Addon Operator
+* Performance Addon Operator
-* SCTP via machine coonfig
+* SCTP via machine config

+NOTICE: The [cnf-gotests](https://gitlab.cee.redhat.com/cnf/cnf-gotests) removes existing configuration such as PtpConfig, SR-IOV configs.

 *More tests you can find in the upstream project - [cnf-tests](https://github.com/openshift-kni/cnf-features-deploy/tree/master/cnf-tests)*